 The Group conducts cash flow analysis and cash flow projection arising from on- and off-balance sheet items over a set of time horizons on a regular basis to identify funding needs in specific time buckets.
-The Group also regularly performs stress tests on its liquidity position.
+The Group also regularly performs stress tests on its liquidity position to ensure adequate liquidity is maintained at all time.
 In the stress test, both on- and off-balance sheet items with a cash flow impact are considered, with applicable hypothetical and historical assumptions.
-Three stressed scenarios, namely an institution-specific crisis scenario, a general market crisis scenario, and a combined scenario are adopted with minimum survival period defined pursuant to HKMA's Supervisory Policy Manual guideline "Sound Systems and Controls for Liquidity Risk Management".
+Three stressed scenarios, namely an institution-specific crisis scenario, a general market crisis scenario, and a combined scenario are adopted with minimum survival period defined pursuant to HKMA's Supervisory Policy Manual ("SPM") "Sound Systems and Controls for Liquidity Risk Management".
 Stress testing assumptions are reviewed and approved by the ALCO regularly to ensure their continued appropriateness.